kyawlinthu123/mini-react-projects/blogs-app/README.md

-📰 Blogs App
+#📰 Blogs App

-A mini React.js project that displays a list of blog posts fetched from a JSON server using a custom React hook.
-The app also uses React Router for navigation between pages (Home and About).

-This project helped me practice data fetching, custom hooks, and routing in React — all fundamental concepts for building modern web apps.

-🚀 Features

-📡 Fetch blog data dynamically from a JSON server

-🧩 Custom React Hook for data fetching logic
+This is a mini React app I built to practice routing and fetching data from a fake API using JSON Server.
+It was a simple project but helped me understand a few important React concepts better.

+## What I Learned

+Setting up React Router

+Creating Dynamic Routes with React Router

+Using Programmatic Redirection after deleting a blog

+Building a Custom 404 Page for invalid routes

+## Tech Stack

+React.js

-🧭 Navigation using React Router DOM (v6)
+React Router DOM

-🧱 Clean and reusable component structure

-💅 Simple, minimal, and responsive UI design
+JSON Server

+CSS

-🖼️ Preview
+## 🖼️ Preview

 <img width="1792" height="958" alt="Screenshot from 2025-10-07 03-01-57" src="https://github.com/user-attachments/assets/0c13b386-0def-4869-bbc3-090293c16a71" />